What is the suburban way of life?

 Cars line on main streets flowing towards the station.
 It is early in the morning and commuters flock to catch their train to work.
 Yellow buses stop throughout the itineraries to pick up kids to school.
 At the station, passenger side doors opens for the working crowd to unload.
 Others park their vehicles in designation spot and rush walking running to the platform.
 Ladies stand in front of the station waiting for their lady bosses to come pick them up for the daily chores and babysitting for which they are hired.
 In the end of the afternoon, a similar period of intense activity invades the suburb’s otherwise placid routine.
 Twice a day.
 Before work and after work.
 For two moments in a workday, the suburb can be as active as the city.
 Only two moments.

 A suburban village is not a small town. (elaborate).
 Next to a suburban village, however, there is always a small town carrying those services the villagers want out of their local commerce.
-Hospitals, shopping centers, fast food chains, there are many types of services villages do not carry because the people who live there refuse to license.
-Liqour stores, dry cleaners, delis, local restaurants, real estate agents, doctors, dance and music schools — these are the sorts of businesses villages seek.
+Hospitals, shopping centers, fast food chains, there are many types of service that villages do not carry because the people who live off of its services refuse to license other establishments.
+Liquor stores, dry cleaners, delis, local restaurants, real estate agents, doctors, dance and music schools — these are the sorts of businesses villages seek.